 The components of the Family Preservation program include individual, couples, and family counseling.
 Depending on the family constellation and presenting concerns, counseling sessions are held with the entire family, with the parents/caregivers in the family, with individual children and/or with sibling groups in the home.

 Services utilize a strengths-based approach to address personal, interpersonal, and family concerns.
-Family Preservation Services program staff work with families to establish stability, consistency and structure; to constructively resolve problems and conflicts; to establish appropriate and age-congruent rules and expectations for children; and, to effectively communicate needs and expectations.
+FPS program staff works with families to establish stability, consistency and structure; to constructively resolve problems and conflicts; to establish appropriate and age-congruent rules and expectations for children; and, to effectively communicate needs and expectations.
 The primary focus of interventions is working with parents/caretakers to improve their relationships and ability to work together to care for their children.
 Skills-based interventions, including home and resource management, are also utilized.
-The Family Preservation Services staff works with parents to maintain households that are free of hazards and safe for children.
+The FPS staff works with parents to maintain households that are free of hazards and safe for children.
 Parents are assisted to budget their available funds so as to adequately provide food, clothing and shelter for their children.
-In addition, the FPS program provides 24/7 on-call support.
+In addition, the program provides 24/7 on-call support.

 Client Satisfaction Survey Results

 The FPS program outcomes are measured by the Mercyhurst Civic Institute as they are contracted by ECOCY to track program outcomes.
 The defined outcomes were improved parenting, family stability, and child safety.
 The outputs were the number of clients served, number of appointments attended, and the units of service delivered.
-The data sources are the North Carolina Assessment Scale (NCFAS) and ECOCY records.
+The data source is the North Carolina Assessment Scale (NCFAS).
 The indicators are improvements of scores on the NCFAS; children are at home with their families; and no new incidents of abuse/neglect.
 Agency targets are that on at least 5 domains of the NCFAS at least 70% of families will be rated at baseline or above at closure; at 6 months post-closure, 90% of children will remain at home; and at 6 months post closure, 90% of families will not have new indicated/validated/founded incidents, as reported by the Mercyhurst Civic Institute.
 The Civic Institute outcomes report was not yet available at the time of this report.

 Expectations for the Coming Year